 Selection of welding process has to be done in conjunction with part design and materials selection.
 The primary selection criteria would be if the process delivers energy by contact or non-contact manner.
 Typical non-contact process that provide localized heating include laser welding and electron beam welding.
 Processes that provide broad-area non-contact heating include induction, convection, radiant heating.
 Convection and radiation are options for lower temperature heating as in soldering or plastics welding.
 Induction can be used for soldering, brazing, and forging.
-Most of the arc processes including TIG, MIG, and Plasma are usually defined as non-contact but they do indeed need an electrical connection to the part being welding for completing the circuit.
-In comparison, laser welding is truly a non-contact process which can provide targeted energy.
+Most of the arc processes including TIG, MIG, and Plasma are usually defined as non-contact but they do need to have the electrode in fairly close proximity to the weld location.
+In comparison, laser welding is truly a non-contact process which can provide targeted energy from a distance of the order of 50-500 mm.
 Some not-so-common processes such as explosion welding could also be defined as a non-contact process.

 Some of the non-contact processes also include adding filler alloy such as soldering, brazing, MIG, and TIG.
 Filler addition can be of two types: pre-placed filler or filler wire feed.
 Pre-placed filler provides greater complexity for part assembly and sometimes requires a special part/shim to be manufactured which is then consumed during the weld.
 Filler washers and rings are quite readily available for solders and brazes; in case of solder/braze addition of a flux will also have to considered unless the process is performed in a protective reducing atmosphere.